Have a Question?

 Are there any expectations after the trip?

-The Momentum experience begins with three or more Pre-Trip meetings connecting the women to each other and to Israel before the Trip.
+The Momentum experience begins with three or more Pre-Trip meetings connecting the participants to each other and to Israel before the Trip.
 The year-long Momentum experience is designed to activate enthusiastic engagement with the beauty of Jewish life, to build a lasting connection with Israel, and a commitment to take action in one’s community towards making a better world.

 What does the trip cost?